 Grade Point Average

-An overall grade point average (GPA) of 2.5 (on a 4.0 scale) is required to be eligible to apply.
+An overall grade point average of 2.5 (on a 4.0 scale) is required.
 In addition, student transcripts must document an individual course grade of no less than "C" on each prerequisite course (above).

 Health and Physical Requirements

 Good physical and mental health are essential to the field of nuclear medicine.
 Specifically, excellent visual acuity is necessary.
-The Nuclear Medicine Student must also have manual dexterity, sufficient hearing and speech, and good physical coordination in positioning patients and operating nuclear medicine equipment.
-Students must have full utility of both arms, hands and fingers in order to perform examinations and operate equipment.
+The student must also have manual dexterity, sufficient hearing and speech ability, and good physical coordination in positioning patients and operating equipment.
+Students must have full utility of both arms, hands, and fingers in order to perform examinations and operate equipment.
 The ability to handle extremely heavy objects is required.

-Physical or other disabilities are evaluated on a case by case basis by the program and by the Equal Employment Opportunity Office at KUMC.
+Physical or other disabilities are evaluated on a case-by-case basis by the program and by the Equal Employment Opportunity Office at KU Medical Center.
 Please review the program's technical standards for details.
-The Educational Programs of the University of Kansas Medical Center reserve the right to make changes without prior notice to any of the polices stated in this document.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University's programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785) 864-6414, 711 TTY.